madprops/airc/README.md

 ---

-1) Go to the dir where you want the bot to be
+1) Go to the parent directory where you want the airc directory to be created
 1) `git clone --depth 1 https://github.com/madprops/airc`
-1) Get inside the new airc dir `cd airc`
+1) Get inside the new directory `cd airc`
 1) Run `npm install` to install the node dependencies
 1) Create the first config file in `/configs` (read [Configuration](#configuration))
 1) Export the api key to the environment (read [Credentials](#credentials))